TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 Thu Mar 11 21:40:11 CET 2021
 ```

-As you can see it seems the Job runs smoothly and produces the result:
+As you can see it seems the Job ran smoothly and produced the result:

 ```
 [bio326-21-0@login bio326-21-0]$ ls